v-rajagt/IntuneDocs/intune/apps/apps-windows-edge.md

 1. In the **Add App** blade, select **App settings**.
 2. In the **App settings** blade, select either **Beta** or **Dev** from the **Channel** list to determine which Edge Channel you will deploy the app from.
-    - **Beta** channel is the most stable Microsoft Edge preview experience and the best choice for a full pilot within your organization.
+    - **Beta** Channel is the most stable Microsoft Edge preview experience and the best choice for a full pilot within your organization.
 With major updates every six weeks, each release incorporates the learnings and improvements from the Dev Channel.
-    - **Dev** channel is ready for enterprise feedback on Windows, Windows Server and macOS.
+    - **Dev** Channel is ready for enterprise feedback on Windows, Windows Server and macOS.
 It updates every week and contains the latest improvements and fixes.

     > [!NOTE]
     > The Microsoft Edge browser logo is displayed with the app when users browse the company portal.